-If you book Thornewood Castle you can book our overnight suites, for a sizable discount [This will save you money] with a wedding.
+If you book your wedding at Thornewood Castle, you can reserve our overnight suites for a sizable discount.
 Lots of new in-law families have commented on how great it was to all spend some informal time and meals together in such a spectacular setting.

 How to Book Your Perfect Wedding at Thornewood Castle

-- Please call us at (253) 584-4393 or email us at email@example.com to check availability of your preferred date(s) and your estimated number of guests.
+Please call us at 253-584-4393 or email us at email@example.com to check the availability of your preferred date.

 Schedule a date and time to meet at Thornewood Castle and for a tour and discussion of your perfect wedding arrangements.